fraygit/IIS-Application-Generator/README.md

 1. There might be an issue on permission.
 Grant a read/write access on the file C:\Windows\System32\inetsrv\config\redirection.config to IUSR user account.

+2. You may also need the Microsoft.Web.Application when compiling the source code.
+Add the package:
+ PM > Install-Package Microsoft.Web.Administration